LONDON -- The first SearchSAP.com Conference Europe opened Wednesday to 200 SAP decision makers from dozens of

 Shepherd offered a road map guiding customers through SAP's long-term strategies and the range of new products and packages made available during the last year by SAP, which recently announced a first-quarter rise in profits, even though revenue remained flat.
 SAP, Shepherd said, has a new attitude toward customization.

 "This is amazing," Shepherd said.
 "Prior to this, SAP would never have done customization.
 In fact, they didn't want you to do customization.
+In fact, they were morally offended that anyone might want to customize their software."

 However, Shepherd said, that has changed.
 "I'm not talking about joint development with customers.
 This is real customization, where you want the software to do something other than what they intended it for, and they are willing to bid on it, as a third party would."